web3/web3.js/docs/docs/tutorials/eth.md

 ## Conclusion

-In this tutorial, we learned how to generate the ABI and the Bytecode of a smart contract, deploy it to the Ethereum network, and interact with it using web3.js version 4.x.
+In this tutorial, we learned how to use different methods provied by the `web3-eth` package.

-With this knowledge, you can start experimenting with writing smart contract in order for building your decentralized applications (dApps) on the Ethereum network using web3.js.
+With this knowledge, you can start experimenting with the Ethereum blockchain.
 Keep in mind that this is just the beginning, and there is a lot more to learn about Ethereum and web3.js.
 So keep exploring and building, and have fun!

 ## Additional Resources